Vaanmathi2004/SQL-BASICS/17_on_delete_sql.md

 # ON DELETE
-- Deleting entries in the database when they have foreign keys associated to them.
 - In company database, we have complex database schema.
 We have all sorts of foreign keys that are linking between all sorts of tables.
+- `ON DELETE` is a clause used in foreign key relationships to specify what happens to child records when a parent record is deleted.
-- It's extremely  useful when we're defining foreign key relationships between tables.
+- ON DELETE extremely useful when we're defining foreign key relationships between tables.

 `1.ON DELETE SET
 NULL`